Grove Arduino Code Samples

 • Control: Seeeduino

-• Output: LED Buzzer
+• Output: Buzzer

 Buzzer